Skip to main content

 I1215 11:43:57.417749 1 http_server.cc:184] Started Metrics Service at 0.0.0.0:8002

-Batch and Real-Time Inference
+Batch and Real-time inference

 The Inference server can run in two modes: batch, for processing whole files and returning the transcript at the end, and real-time for processing audio streams.
 The default mode is batch.
 To configure the GPU server for real-time, set the environment variable SM_BATCH_MODE=false by passing it into the docker run command.